Skip to Content

 • 6 chicken thighs, boneless and skinless

-• 1 serrano pepper, thinly sliced, to garnish
+• 1 serrano pepper, thinly sliced, for garnish

 Instructions

-• Bring the sugar and 3 tablespoons of the coconut water to a boil in a saute pan over medium heat.
-Stir occasionally until the color changes, for about 2 to 3 minutes.
+• Bring 3 tablespoons of coconut water and brown sugar to a gentle boil in a preheated saute pan over medium-high.
+Cook until the color starts to change, for 2-3 minutes.

-• Reduce the heat and stir until the mixture turns brown, for about 3 minutes.
-Remove from heat and add the fish sauce.
-Stir to combine.
+• Lower the heat and stir continuously until the mixture turns brown, for 3-5 minutes.
+Remove the pan from heat and stir in the fish sauce.

-• Turn the chicken and cook until the chicken and shallots caramelize, for 10-20 minutes.
+• Flip the chicken thighs and cook until the chicken and shallots caramelize, for 10-20 minutes.
+Transfer the chicken to a serving dish to rest for 5 minutes, then garnish with chopped cilantro, serranos, and lime juice to serve.

 Notes